shashwat-singh-dev/FUTURE_ML_02/README.md

 ---
 ## 🚀 Future Improvements

-- Improve model accuracy using a larger dataset
+- Improve model accuracy using a larger and more diverse dataset
-- Try advanced models (Logistic Regression, Random Forest, BERT)
+- Try advanced models such as Random Forest or transformer-based models (BERT)
-- Add evaluation metrics (accuracy, confusion matrix)
+- Add proper evaluation metrics (accuracy, precision, recall, confusion matrix)
-- Deploy the application on cloud (Render / AWS)
+- Replace rule-based priority system with a machine learning-based approach
-- Replace rule-based priority with ML-based prediction
+- Deploy the full system (FastAPI + Streamlit) on cloud platforms
-- Enhance UI/UX for better user experience
+- Improve UI/UX for better user experience
 ---
 ## 👨‍💻 Author
 **Shashwat Singh**